LappleApple/awesome-leading-and-managing/Tools-to-Define-Your-Leadership-Style.md

 - [My Manager Toolkit](https://medium.com/@clinejj/my-manager-toolkit-79f8a2ee9bfb) - by John Cline.
 Takeaway: Includes an engineering work tracker (spreadsheet template), engagement surveys, 1:1 tools, vacation tracker, and reference to donut.ai's onboarding product.

+- [New Manager](https://officevibe.com/complete-guide-new-manager) - by OfficeVibe.
+Takeaway: A nicely designed guide through the essentials of being a manager.

 - [Readme](https://github.com/KatieLo/README) - by KatieLo.
 Takeaway: An example of a manager Readme.

 - [So You Want to Start a Tech Leaders Study Group](https://github.com/charity/tech-leads-skill-share) - by Charity Majors.
 Takeaway: A how-to and checklist for forming a study group to level up in your leadership abilities with a similarly situated group.